tanjazlender/MicrobiomePrime/README.md

 Ensure that the column names in your file match our format.
 The first column should be named "SeqID".

-## Variables
+## Variables and settings
-You can change the variables in the variables.ini file found in scripts folder.
+You can change variables and settings in the variables.ini and settings.ini files found in scripts folder.

+### Variables
 Variable | Explanation | Example
 --- | --- | ---
 target1, target2, target3, target4, target5 | Target sources. | target1=Stork, target2=Duck, target3=Pigeon